jackfrancisdalton/Monzo-Dashboard/README.md

 <details>
 <summary style="font-size: 3em;">How does it handle your data?</summary>

-This is your personal finance data.
+### This is your personal finance data!
 We should keep its security at front of mind.
 In line with that, this app aims to keep everything in your hands and secure as much as possible.
 **It is STRONGLY recommended you only run this on localhost on your own personal machine and don't open it up to the internet by hosting it**